-The visit was typical Washington!
+That visit was typical Washington.
 He took his duties as the first President seriously, and he would make it a point to visit every part of the country during his administration.

-Many local groups and congregations wrote Washington, eagerly welcoming him to Rhode Island.
-The Hebrew Congregation in Newport did the same, expressing their hopefulness about religious freedom in the new government.
+Many local groups and congregations eagerly welcomed Washington to their state, and they wrote him warm letters of welcome.
+The Hebrew Congregation in Newport was among these, expressing their hopefulness about religious freedom in the new government.

-“Deprived as we heretofore have been of the invaluable rights of free Citizens,” Seixas wrote, “we now . . . behold a Government, erected by the Majesty of the People—a Government, which to bigotry gives no sanction, to persecution no assistance—but generously affording to All liberty of conscience, and immunities of Citizenship . . . .”
+“Deprived as we heretofore have been of the invaluable rights of free Citizens,” the Hebrew Congregation wrote, “we now . . . behold a Government, erected by the Majesty of the People—a Government, which to bigotry gives no sanction, to persecution no assistance—but generously affording to All liberty of conscience, and immunities of Citizenship . . . .”

 Washington quickly responded.
 “The Citizens of the United States of America . . . [a]ll possess alike liberty of conscience and immunities of citizenship.”
-But Washington added a new nuance to Seixas’s note.
-Religious liberty would be more than tolerated in America.
-It is a right!”
+But Washington also added a new nuance.

 “It is now no more that toleration is spoken of,” Washington wrote, “as if it was by the indulgence of one class of people, that another enjoyed the exercise of their inherent natural rights.”